Gromarant/SQL-Api/README.md

 npm run dev
 ```
 <br>
-The API will be accessible at http://localhost:3000/api/film.
+The API will be accessible at http://localhost:3000/api/authors and http://localhost:3000/api/entries.
 <br>
 <br>